 CCTA's 2016 Measure J Strategic Plan focuses programming funding from the 2018 State Transportation Improvement Program (STIP) to sales tax projects in west, southwest and central portions of the county as a result of dedicating 2015 bond proceeds to eBART (which is a project to extend BART rail service into east Contra Costa County).
 West County's share of capital capacity from the program through 2034, the end of Measure J, is expected to be 8.5 percent.
+Measure J may account for a portion of the capital costs of the selected HCT alternatives if CCTA stakeholders choose to fund any of the alternatives instead of projects currently planned to be funded.

 Projects in West County that have been funded through this program include: